The Original ! Hydraulic Ram Pumps

 above the source, and this without any power requirement except the force of

-water moving downhill, contained inside a ‘drive pipe‘.
-This rugged and dependable
+water moving downhill contained inside a 'drive pipe'.

 device is typically installed today at remote home sites and cabins that are off the